Nanopore-Hackathon/wf-modidec_analysis/README.md

 [image]

-## Guideline
+## Quickstart
-Key aim: This script is already compatible with Epi2Me and can be explored as a show case.

-1. Get your system up and ready
+Get your system up and ready
     - Install [`Nextflow`](https://www.nextflow.io/docs/latest/getstarted.html#installation) (`>=23.10.0`)
     - Install [`Miniconda`](https://conda.io/miniconda.html)
     - Install [`Docker`](https://conda.io/miniconda.html)
     - Install [`Epi2Me Desktop`](https://labs.epi2me.io) (v5.1.14 or later)
     - Clone the Github repository (we recommend the GitHub Desktop client)

-2. Navigate throug the functions and logic of Nextflow processes and the Nextflow pipeline of this repository.
-Try to understand the logics of the three scripts main.nf, nextflow.config and nextflow_schema.json

-3. Check out the config.yaml file to see which input parameters have been necessary to run the pipeline.

-4. Open the bin folder and explore the analysis_neural_network.py file
-   -  Check out how the argument parser was defined and how the python file is structured.

-5. Navigate to the envs folder and investigate the enviroment.yaml and the Dockerfile
-   -  Find out how the environment.yaml is used to build the docker container
-   -  Try to build the docker container yourself
-   -  You can also try to pull our prebuilt docker container "stegiopast/modidec" from docker hub
-   -  The container can be used for all three parts of this hackathon
+    - Clone ONT's kmer tabel github repository top obtain necessary [`kmer-tables`](https://github.com/nanoporetech/kmer_models)

-6. Import the workflow in Epi2Me without having a public repository
+Import the workflow in Epi2Me without having a public repository
    -  Download the repository as a zip file
    -  Navigate in your filesystem to ~/epi2melabs/workflows
    -  Make a "modidec" directory
    -  Unpack your repository in ~/epi2melabs/workflows/modidec

-7. Open Epi2Me
+Open Epi2Me
    -  Continue without signing in
    -  Click on View workflows
    -  You should now see wf-modidec_analysis appear as a workflow (Here we often experience some trouble, so feel free to inform us if something is wrong)
    -  Try to start the workflow and explore the menu of the workflow (The workflow will probably crash due to the lack of GPUs in your device)
    -  Please have another look into the nextflow_schema.json file for a better understanding of how the menu is built.

+## Guideline
+Key aim: This script is already compatible with Epi2Me and can be explored as a show case.

+1. Navigate throug the functions and logic of Nextflow processes and the Nextflow pipeline of this repository.
+Try to understand the logics of the three scripts main.nf, nextflow.config and nextflow_schema.json

+2. Check out the config.yaml file to see which input parameters have been necessary to run the pipeline.

+3. Open the bin folder and explore the analysis_neural_network.py file
+   -  Check out how the argument parser was defined and how the python file is structured.

+4. Navigate to the envs folder and investigate the enviroment.yaml and the Dockerfile
+   -  Find out how the environment.yaml is used to build the docker container
+   -  Try to build the docker container yourself
+   -  You can also try to pull our prebuilt docker container "stegiopast/modidec" from docker hub
+   -  The container can be used for all three parts of this hackathon

 ## Credits & License